solhorn/AlternationRates/README.md

 4. Generate plots for individuals, sexes, and group means
 5. Run regression analyses
 6. Compare experiment types across selected ages
-7. Compare standard deviations between selected experiments

 ## Notes

 * The script currently uses absolute local file paths.
 These should be changed before sharing the code with others.
-* Some functions appear multiple times in the file with updated versions.
-Only the latest definition of a function will be used when the script runs.
-* Some labels in the plots use both “alternation rate” and “success rate”; these likely refer to the same behavioral metric in this script.
 * The script is designed for behavioral neuroscience datasets and may need adaptation for other formats.

 ## Author